leoulendryas/advent_of_code_2025/README.md

-Day one implemented using typescript
+Day one implemented using typescript.
+Day two implemented using rust.